Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Lattice Calculation

-The mass of meson $M$ is indicated by $m_M$, and its energy at momentum $\mathbf{p}$ is $E(p)=\sqrt{m_M^2 + \mathbf{p}\,^2}$.
-The above equation contains the kinematic factor related to the normalization of the two-point correlator. ${\mathcal H}$ depends on $\Delta$, $P$, and the length of the Wilson line, $z$.
-We note that we are interested in the forward limit of the matrix elements ($p_f=p_i$), where Eq.~\eqref{eq:decomp} simplifies to

-$P$ is named the momentum boost of the external states, $\vec{p}_f=\vec{p}_i\equiv\vec{P}=(0,0,P_3)$.
-The auxiliary quantity $\mathscr{q}_M^f \equiv {\cal H}_M^f(\Delta=0)$ is defined in coordinate space, which will be related to the unpolarized light-cone PDF, $q_M^f \equiv H_M^f(\Delta{=}0)$ as outlined below.
-In particular, the extraction of light-cone quantities from Eq.~\eqref{eq:decomp2} is carried out using two intermediate objects: the Ioffe-time pseudo-distribution (pseudo-ITD) and the quasi-parton distribution function (quasi-PDF).
-These two are computed independently, each following a distinct analysis framework.
+The lattice computation is performed in coordinate space, that is, one calculates the matrix element of Eq.~\eqref{eq:def} for different values of $z$ between $\pm L/(2a)$, where $L/a$ is the number of lattice points in the spatial directions for the ensemble chosen.
+For a particular quark flavor $f$, the ground-state matrix element, $F^f_M$, is related to the unpolarized light-cone PDF, $q_M^f$.
+In particular, the extraction of the latter is carried out using two distinct approaches that introduce intermediate quantities: the Ioffe-time pseudo-distribution (pseudo-ITD) and the quasi-parton distribution function (quasi-PDF).
+These two are computed independently, each following a separate analysis framework.
 The pseudo-ITD approach is based on short-distance factorization (SDF), whereas the quasi-PDF analysis relies on the large-momentum effective theory (LaMET).
 Both methods are detailed in Secs.~\ref{sub:pseudo} – \ref{sub:quasi}.
 These approaches are complementary and, in principle, should yield the same light-cone distributions.
 Importantly, they both utilize the same matrix elements from Eq.~\eqref{eq:def}.
 In practice, the quasi-PDF analysis is performed at each momentum $P_3$ separately, and the results can be used to check convergence in the final estimates.
 In contrast, the pseudo-ITD approach uses data across multiple momenta simultaneously, resulting in a higher computational cost.